essoen/essoen.github.io/content/blog/2022/my-setup-of-filters-in-todoist.md

   * Overdue first, then inbox, then all work items for today, and finally all personal items for today: `overdue, #Inbox, (##Work & today), (##Personal & today)`
   * Do Now or Backlog for a context: `(##Work ) & /Do Now` or `(##Work ) & /Backlog`, and similarly with `##Personal`

-See [here](https://todoist.com/help/articles/introduction-to-filters) for more on how filters work in Todoist.
+See [here](https://todoist.com/help/articles/introduction-to-filters) for more on how filters work in Todoist, and more [suggestions on use](https://blog.doist.com/todoist-filters).

 In addition, I have a separate main project for agendas with people, i.e. things I want to talk about with person X.